Exploring the physics behind the non-thermal emission from star-forming galaxies detected in gamma rays: Introduction

 \section{Introduction}

-Star forming galaxies (SFGs) are one of the extragalactic $\gamma$-ray sources detected at GeV energies by the \textit{Fermi-LAT} telescope \citep{Abdo2010,Lenain2010,Ackermann2012, Abdo2010a}.
+Star forming galaxies (SFGs) comprise one of the extragalactic $\gamma$-ray sources classes detected at GeV energies by the \textit{Fermi-LAT} telescope \citep{Abdo2010,Lenain2010,Ackermann2012, Abdo2010a}.
 Their emission is believed to be associated with young stellar populations, which explains its correlation with the star formation rate (SFR).
-In particular, $\gamma$-rays are inferred to be mostly produced in interactions between hadronic cosmic-rays (CRs) with particles of the interstellar medium (ISM), while CRs are accelerated at supernova remnant (SNR) shocks \citep{Jokipii1985,Blasi-review,2017ApJ...835...72B}.
+In particular, $\gamma$-rays are thought to be mostly produced in interactions between hadronic cosmic-rays (CRs) with particles of the interstellar medium (ISM), while CRs are accelerated at supernova remnant (SNR) shocks \citep{Jokipii1985,Blasi-review,2017ApJ...835...72B}.
+Beside SNRs, other sources related to star forming regions such as young massive star clusters or microquasars could also play an important role as CR acceleration sites, possibly up to PeV energies \citep[see e.g.][]{Bykov2001,Aharonian2019,Bykov2020Rev,Escobar2021,Morlino2021}.
 These acceleration sites are abundant in SFGs and are expected to be more numerous in sources with higher SFR.
 Similarly, higher gas densities are found in higher SFR environments since the gas is the seed of star formation.
 As a result, an increase in the $\gamma$-ray emission is expected for higher star formation rates.

 The main evidence supporting the aforementioned interpretation is the observed correlation between the integrated $\gamma$-ray luminosity ($L_\gamma$) of SFGs and their SFR \citep{Ackermann2012, ajello2020}.
 The latter, in particular, is typically estimated from tracers such as the total infrared (IR) luminosity ($L_\mathrm{IR}$, $8-1000\,\mu\mathrm{m}$).
 This relation was predicted by \citet{Thompson2007} and \citet{Lacki2010} in terms of the $\gamma$-ray flux and the gas surface density of SFGs.
 Several works have endeavoured to explain the high-energy emission of these objects individually \citep[e.g.,][]{Volk1996, Blom1999, Romero2003, Domingo2005, deCae2009, persic2010, Lacki2011M82NGC253, Rephaeli2014, Krumholz2020} and others as a result of the common properties of the population of SFGs \citep[e.g.,][]{Lacki2010, Pfrommer2017, Zhang2019, peretti2020, Kornecki2020}.
 There is a general consensus on the increasing dynamical relevance of radiative energy losses for higher SFR, so that the CR transport in these environments is inferred to approach the calorimetric limit, namely all injected particles cool before being able to escape.
 In particular, while electron calorimetry is believed to be reached already in mild starbursts, SFR $\gtrsim 5 \, \rm M_{\odot} \, yr^{-1}$, the SFR range where proton calorimetry might be achieved is still under debate due to our current poor knowledge of the escape mechanisms.